TommyPKeane/learning-devsecops/canonical-multipass/README.md

     ```
 1. If you see the help message explaining all the arguments and subcommands, then you're done with the initial setup! 🎉

+For help validating your `cloud-init` configuration (YAML) files, you can look at the `cloud-init-validator/` sibling-directory this repository, where we've setup a Docker-based utiltity for macOS development and explained the alternative approaches for Windows and Linux.

 <a id="macos-use-cases"></a>
 ## macOS Use Cases